hturnbull93/portfolio/README.md

 Wrote a test that the Project page renders a h1 containing "Projects".
 Red.

 - Added a h1 within the Layout with the text "Projects".

+Green.

+For this page I intend for there to be a series of cards, one for each project.
+The cards will have:

+- Project name.
+- Very brief description.
+- Link to where it is deployed (if applicable).
+- Link to the GitHub repo (if applicable).
+- Technologies used.
+- An image.

+As these pages will be part of the projects path, I moved `projects.jsx` and its test file to a directory `src/pages/projects`, and renamed it as `index.jsx`.

 <!-- Links -->